laakshit-D/Profanity-Replacer-Extension/README.md

-# Profanity Replacement Extension - Harish Ravishankar
+# Profanity Replacement Extension - LAAKSHIT D

 Replace bad words with emojis and show sentiment analysis in real-time using this browser extension.